Green-winged saltator: Taxonomy

 Birds Brazil CBRO - 2015 (Piacentini et al. 2015); (Clements checklist, 2014); ITIS - (Integrated Taxonomic Information System - 2015).

 Behavior

 Feeding

-Saltator similis is a typical omnivore, feeding on fruits, insects, seeds, leaves and flowers (like those of the Ypê).
-Enjoys the fruits of tapiá or tanheiro (Alchornea glandulosa).The male usually brings food to the female.
+Saltator similis is a typical omnivore, feeding on fruits, insects, seeds, leaves, and flowers (like those of the Ypê).
+It enjoys the fruits of tapiá or tanheiro (Alchornea glandulosa).
+The male usually brings food to the female.

 Breeding

 The nest, built in bushes 1 to 2 meters high, is a spacious bowl, about 12 centimeters in outer diameter, made with large dry leaves secured by some branches, resulting in a loose construction; small roots and herbs are placed inside.
 The 2 or 3 eggs, elongated, measure about 29 by 18 millimeters and are light blue or blue-green, with small and large spots on the blunt pole, forming a crown.
-During the breeding period, he lives strictly with couples, being extremely loyal to a territory.
+During the breeding period, it lives strictly in couples, being extremely loyal to a territory.

 Captivity

 In Brazil, Saltator similis is appreciated by its singing abilities, with different varieties being identified by their particular singing (var.
 "Boi" and var.
 "João").
 Birds are captured illegally, particularly in areas of Atlantic Forest, near urban centers, where they are traded in the black market.
 IBAMA has been effective in curbing such practices and the number of illegal birds captured has decreased from 2000 to 2014.
 However, with cuts in budget, and therefore less fiscalization, the numbers can be much higher [data needed].